Portable keyword arguments

 #f.
 Giving more

 arguments than that results in undefined behavior.
 To supply a

 value for one or more keyword arguments in a well-defined and

 value1 ...)).
 There may be additional

 Syntax (define/kw (name formals... (keywords...)) body...)

 Like lambda/kw, but binds the keyword lambda to name like define does.

 This macro expands to a call to kw-lambda with zero or more positional arguments args and zero or more keyword arguments kw-args.
 It is an error to pass a different number of args than the number of positional arguments expected by kw-lambda.

 Keyword arguments may be passed in any combination, and in any order.
 It is an error to have duplicate keywords in kw-args.
 As with ordinary procedure calls in Scheme, nothing is guaranteed about the evaluation order of args and kw-args.
 For a guaranteed evaluation order, bind arguments with let* before passing them in.

 Each keyword argument in kw-args is written as two forms: keyword value.
-Each keyword is written as a standard Scheme symbol and is implicitly quoted (i.e. it has to be a symbol at read time; it cannot be some other expression that evaluates to a symbol).
+Each keyword is written as a standard Scheme symbol and is implicitly quoted (i.e. it has to be an identifier at read time; it cannot be some other expression that evaluates to a symbol).
 The symbols are internally converted to native keywords in implementations that have them.